jeroenherczeg/jeroenherczeg/README.md

 We weep for the blood of a bird, but not for the blood of a fish.
 Blessed are those with a voice.
 If the dolls could speak, no doubt they'd scream, "I didn't want to become human."

-💼 PHP, Laravel, Symfony consultant
+💼 Consultant, speaker and 10x developer

 🕵️‍ Code analysis, automation and generation

-🤖 Artificial Intelligence
+🤖 Artificial intelligence

 ✈️ World explorer